jaantollander/masters-thesis/content/10_introduction.md

 <!-- outline -->
 The thesis is structured as follows.
-In Section \ref{high-performance-computing}, we present a general overview of high-performance computing and related software.
+In Section \ref{high-performance-computing}, we present a general overview of high-performance computing and specific software related to high-performance clusters.
-Section \ref{puhti-cluster-at-csc} covers the configuration of the Puhti cluster.
+In Section \ref{puhti-cluster-at-csc}, we describe the configuration of the Puhti cluster from a storage perspective to understand the system we are monitoring.
+Section \ref{monitoring-and-analysis} describes the monitoring system and analysis.
-We describe the monitoring system, such as how we collect data, what data we collect, how we store it, and how we analyze the data in Section \ref{monitoring-and-analysis}.
+We explain how we collect data, what data we collect, how we store it, and how we analyze it.
-We present our result in Section \ref{results}.
+Section \ref{results} presents the results from collecting and analyzing the monitoring data.
+We explain issues we had with data quality and visualizations of the data we obtained.
-We conclude by discussing what we accomplished in this work and ideas for future work in Section \ref{conclusion}.
+Finally, Section \ref{conclusion} concludes the thesis by discussing what we accomplished in this work and ideas for future work.